damienbiabiany/codflix/README.md

 1. Follow the address of your repo.
 For example, if your repo is in ``www/codflix/``, the URL should be http://localhost/codflix or http://127.0.0.1/codflix

 Nothing else is required.
 You can now start your development

+The sql file database  used during the test is in root direcotry